-Adjustable Spanners x 2
+- Adjustable Spanners x 2

-Hacksaw or Pipe Cutter
+- Hacksaw or Pipe Cutter

 Mark the Position of the Tap

-1. Choose the position for the tap on the outside wall of the kitchen, close to the rising main under the kitchen sink (usually).
+Choose the position for the tap on the outside wall of the kitchen, close to the rising main under the kitchen sink (usually).
 You don’t want the tap positioned right in front of the rising main as this might make connecting the pipes awkward.

-- If possible, measure up from there to the level of a window sill so that you can check the hole is not too high on the inside of the wall (you can use the inside of the same windowsill to transfer the height onto the interior wall).
+- If possible, measure up from there to the level of a window sill so that you can check the hole is not too high on the inside of the wall (you can use the inside of the same window sill to transfer the height onto the interior wall).

-Joining the Branch Pipe
+Joining a Branch Pipe to the Rising Main

 1. Turn off the main stoptap and then turn on the kitchen cold tap to drain the pipe.
 Some pipes might have a drain valve above the stoptap.
 If so, hold a container underneath it and open it to drain the rising main.
 Mark the rising main level with the hole in the wall and use a hacksaw to cut out a 20mm section above that mark.
-File the cut ends to get rid of any burrs and to square them off if needed.
+File the cut ends to get rid of any burrs and square them off if needed.

-Cutting Copper Pipe – Whenever you cut copper pipe, make sure you file the burrs off of the cut ends before sliding it into a fitting such as an Equal Tee.
+Tip for Cutting Copper Pipe – Whenever you cut copper pipe, make sure you file the burrs off of the cut ends before sliding it into a fitting such as an Equal Tee.

 3. Tighten the compression joints of the equal tee and the stoptap with an adjustable spanner, and then close the newly fitted stoptap by turning the handle clockwise.
 At this point you are able to turn on the stoptap on the rising main to restore water to the rest of the household.

 4. Cut another short section of copper pipe and connect it to the free end of the new stoptap.
 Connect the Double Check Valve to that copper pipe, making sure that the flow arrow is pointing away from the stop tap.
 The end of the check valve should now be close to the hole in the wall.
-Measure from the end of the check valve to the hole and cut a section of pipe to fit (allowing for the pipe fitting into the check valve and the next joint).
+Measure from the end of the check valve to the hole and cut a section of pipe to fit (allowing for the pipe fitting into the check valve and the subsequent joint).

 5. Cut another length of pipe long slightly longer than is needed to pass through the wall and connect these two pieces of pipe with an Elbow Joint.
 Slide the pipe out through the wall and connect the free end to the check valve.

 6. Go outside and use a hacksaw to trim off the protruding pipe so that about 25mm sticks out from the face of the wall.
 Connect a second elbow joint to this, pointing the free end downwards.
 Measure from the end of the elbow to the position of the tap and cut your final piece of copper pipe to this length.
-Connect this to the pipe fitting on the Wall-Plate Elbow, hold it loosely in place and mark where the screw holes need to be on the wall.
+Connect this to the pipe fitting on the Wall-Plate Elbow, hold it loosely in place, and mark where the screw holes need to be on the wall.

 7. Drill and plug holes for the screws to hold the wall-plate elbow and then connect the pipe and wall-plate elbow to the elbow protruding from the wall.
 Fix the wall plate elbow to the wall with appropriate screws.

-Fitting an Outside Tap
+Fitting the Outside Tap

 - If the tap spout is not facing downwards when tightly screwed in, you will need to remove it and place a fibre washer inside the elbow joint and try again.

 Now turn on the new tap and check that water is flowing well.
-If all is well, you can fill around the pipe passing through the wall with exterior filler or sealant.
+If all is well, you can fill the gap around the pipe passing through the wall with exterior filler or sealant.